 This article was originally published on the Atlassian Community.

-Teams can use a third-party integration solution to sync custom Jira list fields with a Zendesk support ticket.
-This will help them share information about bugs and fixes using additional custom fields.
+Teams often need to sync custom Jira list fields with Zendesk support tickets to share context about bugs, fixes, and ticket status using additional custom fields.
+This keeps both sides aligned without manual copy-pasting.

-I’ll show you how a third-party integration solution called Exalate makes this synchronization possible.
+In this post, I’ll walk you through how Exalate makes this bidirectional sync possible.
 All aboard!

 Changing Ticket Status Through Custom List Fields: Zendesk to Jira Use Case

-When the support team changes the “Mood” via the custom field on a Zendesk ticket, the label and “Mood” on the corresponding Jira issue should also reflect this change.
+When the support team changes the “Mood” via the custom field on a Zendesk ticket, the label and “Mood” on the corresponding Jira work item should also reflect this change.

 At the same time, selecting a new option in the “Jira Mood” custom field will automatically change the status of the “Tag” and “Mood” on the Zendesk ticket.